 For thirteen years, Christ United provided homes for deserving families in our community.
-The 13th and final house has been moved to its permanent location in East Plano.
+The 13th house has been moved to its permanent location in East Plano.
 Thank you all who have graciously donated your time, money and support of House on the Corner.
 We have transformed the Douglass Community and we could not have done it without you!

 We are currently assessing the needs of our community and dreaming up “What’s Next?” for our missions.
 For more information about missions at Christ United and how you can get involved, contact Jana Grimone.